yaminivasudevan/yaminivasudevan/README.md

 I'm Yamini — a developer with a strong focus on backend systems, REST/GraphQL API development, and data handling using **Java Spring Boot** and **Oracle DB**.
 While backend is my strength, I enjoy building full-stack applications using **React** on the frontend.

 Currently, I’m building **MoodFood**, an end-to-end application that brings together secure backend APIs, mood and meal logging, and a responsive React interface.
-Recently, I integrated AI-powered features to provide personalized meal analysis and mood-based recommendations, enhancing user experience through intelligent insights.
+Recently, I integrated **AI-powered features** to provide personalized meal analysis and mood-based recommendations, enhancing user experience through intelligent insights.

 ---

-- 🔭 I’m currently working on **completing the MoodFood app, integrating AI features, and deploying the full-stack project**.
+- 🔭 I’m actively working on finalizing **MoodFood Meal Recommender app**.
 - 🌱 I’m enrolled in an **Advanced Masterclass on AI with hands-on projects** from Pantech.ai, deepening my skills to incorporate AI-driven features into full-stack applications.
 - 🌱 I’m also learning **AWS cloud through AWS Educate, and deployment tools like Docker**.
 - 💬 Ask me about **Java Spring Boot development, REST/GraphQL APIs, Spring Data JPA, Oracle DB with PL/SQL, React basics, and building full-stack projects**.